 To avoid unwanted, fake, or malicious software, install software from the App Store or get it directly from the developer's website.
 Learn how to safely open software on your Mac or remove unwanted configuration profiles from your iPhone, iPad, or iPod touch.

-*To confirm the destination of a link on your Mac, hover your pointer over the link to see the URL.
+2. To confirm the destination of a link on your Mac, hover your pointer over the link to see the URL.
 If you can't see the URL in the status bar in Safari, choose View > Show Status Bar.
-On your iOS device, touch and hold the link.
+On your iOS device, you can touch and hold the link.